-- (1) The Chief Returning Officer shall not concurrently hold any position of Students' Council or any of its boards and committees, the D.I.E.
-Board or the Students' Union's paid staff. - (2) The Deputy Returning Officer(s) shall be required to remain members for the Fall and Winter academic terms of their term in office and shall not concurrently hold any position of Students' Council or any of its boards and committees, the D.I.E.
+The Chief Returning Officer and Deputy Returning Officer(s) shall be required to remain members for the Fall and Winter academic terms of their term in office and shall not concurrently hold any position of Students' Council or any of its boards and committees, the D.I.E.
 Board, or the Students' Union's paid staff.